CEO Update, March 2018

-It is the end of Q1 2018, marking a full two years since modum kicked off its partnership with the University of Zurich and began working on the project that led to the foundation of modum.
-We have seen so many changes—within our organization, within our customers’ industries, and within the broader blockchain ecosystem—since we began in April 2016.
+It is the end of Q1 2018, marking a full two years since Modum kicked off our partnership with the University of Zurich and began working on our founding project.
+We have seen so many changes – within our organization, within our customers’ industries, and within the broader blockchain ecosystem – since April 2016.

 Reflecting on our goals

 Actively evaluating our progress and discussing our ongoing goals has become an important part of our team culture.

 In the past weeks, the Modum team has de-risked the mass production process of our electronic components by successfully testing the automated, end-of-line test and inspection tool at our manufacturer’s site.
 In this first production run we achieved an excellent first-pass yield.
 The last steps to introduce into production will be an automated process for secure commissioning, housing integration, and labelling of the loggers.
 We are optimistic that the line will be finalized soon and capable of ramping-up during the next production run.
 This is a major accomplishment and I am happy to report that we have, so far, met all of the hardware manufacturing goals and benchmarks that we have outlined in the Modum whitepaper.

 At Modum, opportunities to reflect are moments of high-intensity incubation that enable us to see which of our efforts were impactful and make adjustments to meet future goals.
 Reflecting has provided the entire team with awareness of our transition from a start-up to a small enterprise.
 The past month has cemented this paradigm shift: we have started working with stronger forecasting and planning processes for a scalable operation that continues to grow.
 Our active recruiting and diligent onboarding has allowed us to expand the team with very little downtime.
 We will continue to recruit for several key positions over the coming weeks.

 Reflecting on our partnerships